jonbramble/sammy/README.md

-# Sammy IDP example
+# Sammy: Saml_idp IDP example

 This is an example app using the saml_idp gem.

-* Add some users to the data with attributes
+* Add some users to the data with chosen attributes

-* Edit the lib/tasks/metadata task and configure your SP metadata url
+* Edit the lib/tasks/metadata task and configure your SP metadata urls

-* Run the task and add the finger print to the saml_idp.rb initialiser
+* Run the task and add the fingerprint to the saml_idp.rb initialiser